tintin10q/csai_ml_final_summary/ML_final_summary.md

 When you trow your data at a machine learning model as is, you might not get optimal performance.
 You can do things to your data that do not change the semantics of your data while improving the generalization ability of your model.

 ## Scaling
 We have seen this already a lot.
-The idea is the you scale the data to be on the scale.
+The idea is that you scale the data to be on the scale.
 This makes it easier to compare data that is on scales with small and big numbers that is not so easy to convert.
 For instance km and hertz.

 ### Standard Scaler
 With this method you calculate the z score for every data point.
 Effectively you calculate how far something is from the mean.